radiantlogic-v8/documentation-new/documentation/upgrade-guides/updating-to-sm-v9.md

 Manual scaling can start a v9 server with v8 services and Control Panel components, while Kubernetes, Helm, and pod images still report version 8.5.
 Rerun the upgrade command instead.

-The described behavior was verified by deliberately failing each update step on a test deployment.
+The recovery behavior depends on whether the rebuild has started:

 - A failure before rebuild starts is safe and self-correcting.
 The chart restores RadiantOne on its current version automatically.
 Only the elapsed update time is lost.
 - A failure during or after rebuild leaves the server stopped by design.
 The volume has been converted, and starting the old version on it would create the condition the update process prevents.

-- Rerunning the upgrade is the supported recovery method.
+In both cases, rerunning the upgrade is the supported recovery method.

 If the readiness gate repeatedly fails on a deployment that you know is healthy, you can disable it by setting: